jundalisay/spblist/content/en/social/economics/fallacies/supply-demand.md

 More realistically, the event called specifically for that kind of mug, which leads to the next scenario:

-## Scenario 3: That kind of coffee mug suddenly became so popular, for example through social media.
+### Scenario 3: That kind of coffee mug suddenly became so popular, for example through social media.

 It was a new kind of mug based on a limited material.
 It was first sold at an introductory price to test the market.
 Once demand was established, the competition* among mug-makers for the limited material raised the cost, without increasing the number of such mugs in society.
 This increased cost then increased its natural price.
 Unlike the economist's answer, the price of the mugs in this case cannot be raised to infinite heights.
 The Supereconomist's answer leads to this.

-> *In Economics, the knowhow to make the special mugs would be monopolized by a single supplier.
+{{< f f="*In Economics, the knowhow to make the special mugs would be monopolized by a single supplier.
 In Supereconomics, on the other hand, the basic intellectual property is made available to allow others to make the product and quench all demand as fast as possible.
-This is most commonly seen in open-source software which has sped up the development of software technology, leading to very useful apps and online services.
+This is most commonly seen in open-source software which has sped up the development of software technology, leading to very useful apps and online services." >}}

-{{< me date="July 2021" >}}
-This is consistent with Biden's call for the intellectual property for vaccine-making to be made open.
+{{< u d="July 2021" u="This is consistent with Biden's call for the intellectual property for vaccine-making to be made open." >}}
-{{< /me >}}

 {{< img src="https://socioecons.files.wordpress.com/2015/04/promo.jpg" alt="Promo pricing" cap="Introductory pricing occurs in real life" >}}

-{{< me date="April 2021" >}}
-The supply and demand for [vaccines](/fallacies/economics/inelastic-supply-curve) is recent proof that a supply curve can be inelastic if the society is taught to be selfish.
+{{< u d="April 2021" u="The supply and demand for [vaccines](/fallacies/economics/inelastic-supply-curve) is recent proof that a supply curve can be inelastic if the society is taught to be selfish.
 But such selfishness is consistent with war, as seen in World War I, II, Cold War, War on terrorism, and the recent trade war between the US and China.
-Why would a science teach people to wage war as a natural state?
+Why would a science teach people to wage war as a natural state?" >}}
-{{< /me >}}

 ## Conclusion

 In a free society, a product can never be "perfectly inelastic*".
 Even if oil prices, for example, were raised to exorbitant prices, society will switch to coal, LPG, firewood, electric cars, public transport, bicycles, etc. through their own effort.

-> *Samuelson (and Mankiw) correctly assigns elasticity to Supply, while Case and Fair assigns it to Demand.
-Both assign ceteris paribus or a non-changing universe which is a very obvious fallacy
+{{< f f="*Samuelson (and Mankiw) correctly assigns elasticity to Supply, while Case and Fair assigns it to Demand.
+Both assign ceteris paribus or a non-changing universe which is a very obvious fallacy" >}}

 Even if a terminal cancer patient was sold a life-saving drug in exchange for all his life's present and future money and assets, as to leave him only his clothes for the rest of his life (the highest possible price for his life is his life, as in pure slavery), he will likely not do the trade.
 Thus, it can be observed that in economics, economic slavery* is a real possibility, as seen in rising prices and in both personal and governmental debt (US fiscal cliff, Latin American debt crisis, Greek debt crisis, etc.).

-> *We define slavery as a regular state of control of another's actions that produces pain.
-We replace the jargon 'elastic' and 'inelastic' with easy-to-understand words: 'price-sensitive' and 'price-insensitive'.
+{{< f f="*We define slavery as a regular state of control of another's actions that produces pain.
+We replace the jargon 'elastic' and 'inelastic' with easy-to-understand words: 'price-sensitive' and 'price-insensitive'." >}}

 <!-- me date="10/2015" -->

-## Update October 2016
+### Update October 2016

 Looking back, we can see that Smith did mention in The Wealth of Nations that a commodity can be 'perfectly inelastic' if it matches the following conditions: